Or nothing really, just a brown butter shortbread, filled with dulce de leche and coated with white chocolate.

 In the end, they turned out cute and nice to photograph.
 Not scary, so I guess I’ll be the good witch in the story then.

 A delicious shortbread cookie filled with gooey dulce de leche and coated in white chocolate.
 Scrumptious and festive!

 - ½ recipe Brown Butter Shortbread (recipe here)

 - 6 oz. white chocolate (melted and warm)

-- To make shortbread bases, roll the dough and use a small round cookie cutter.
+- Roll the dough and use a small round cookie cutter.
 Let cool completely.

-- For the filling, put the dulce de leche in a medium saucepan and heat over low heat.
+- Put the dulce de leche in a medium saucepan and heat over low heat.